samueloph/dotfiles/README.md

 ### sbuild_debian/setup_sbuild_debian.sh
 Configures sbuild with the unshare backend and apt-cacher-ng.

-This script is usually called by `setup_packaging_tools.sh` but it can be used it directly too.
+This script is called by `setup_packaging_tools.sh` but it can be invoked directly too.

-It expects the release codenames as arguments (eg.: `sbuild_debian/setup_sbuild_debian.sh unstable` for unstable installation or `sbuild_debian/setup_sbuild_debian.sh unstable trixie`... for more than a single chroot).